Economics and Management

 Best thing about your course?

-What I really love about E&M is the opportunity to study in a huge variety of areas.
+What I really love about Economics and Management is the opportunity to study in a huge variety of areas.
 You have the mathematics of economics and the discursive element of management.
-When you get into second and third year there are different modules which dabble in psychology, sociology, history, statistics and more.
+When you get into second and third year of the economics course, there are different modules which dabble in psychology, sociology, history, statistics and more.
 Basically, there is a lot of option to study whatever aspect you may be interested in.

 Best thing about the collegiate system?